gkellogg/gkellogg.github.io/_posts/2012-03-20-the-use-of-json-ld-in-the-rdfa-test-harness.md

     }

 The context does exactly that: it provides a context for interpreting JSON data.
 Note the definition of `hostLanguages`: this indicates that `hostLanguages` is a _term_ definition, meaning that the term is replaced with the `@id` value, in this case `rdfatest:hostLanguage`, the same as used in Turtle.
 Both of these expand to an equivalent IRI <http://rdfa.info/vocabs/rdfa-test#hostLanguage>.
-In RDF, and in Linked Data in general, everything is described as a resource, either an IRI, a Literal or a Blank Node (basically a variable representing something we don&#8217;t know or don&#8217;t want to identify).
+In RDF, and in Linked Data in general, everything is described as a resource, either an IRI, a Literal or a Blank Node (basically a variable representing something we don't know or don't want to identify).
 The `"@container": "@set"` bit just says to expect that the value of `hostLanguages` will always be an array, to make processing more convenient.

 Because we use _terms_ in JSON Object _key_ positions, this means that access from JavaScript can be quite convenient.
-Taking a look at the test suite Test model description, we can download the Manifest with an Ajax request and access elements using &#8216;.&#8217; notation, such as the following:
+Taking a look at the test suite Test model description, we can download the Manifest with an Ajax request and access elements using &#8216;.' notation, such as the following:

     var filteredTests = _.filter(this.loadedData, function(data) {
       return _.include(data.versions, version) &&